virtualmin/virtualmin.com/content/docs/faq.md

 > ##### Where are my expired licenses?

 Expired licenses don't have any intrinsic value and are removed from the **Software Licenses** page one month after their expiration date.

+> ##### Why do I see license error message?

+If you receive a warning about your Virtualmin license, it indicates the license, meant for only one server, is in use on multiple servers.
+This is temporarily acceptable during server migration, and the warning will automatically disappear within a few days after deactivating the old server.
+If you're using the license on multiple servers for other reasons, you'll need to buy an extra license.

 > ##### How do I update payment information or find my invoices?